Change your company status

 Description

-There may come a time when your company changes status, for example, from a sole trader or a partnership to a limited company.
-If this happens, you're ending one company and starting a new one and that means you get a new PAYE reference.
+If your company changes status, for example, from a sole trader or a partnership to a limited company, you get a new PAYE reference.

-You can find out more about the implications you may need to take into account for Transfer of undertakings (TUPE) and business transfers.
+TIP: Find out more about the implications to consider for Transfer of undertakings (TUPE) and business transfers.

-Changing your company status may affect your company's automatic enrolment staging date.
-Therefore, before following the steps in this guide you should contact The Pensions Regulator (TPR).
+Changing your company status can affect your company's automatic enrolment staging date.
+Therefore, before following the steps in this guide contact The Pensions Regulator (TPR).

-If you're changing the company status, you need to contact the Sage Company Name Change team, to transfer your Sage 50 Payroll licence to your new company name:
+If you're changing the company status, contact the Sage Company Name Change team to transfer your Sage 50 Payroll licence to your new company name:

 Cause